-The Commissioner’s Office is responsible for the administration and policy direction of the agency.
+The Commissioner’s Office is responsible for the administration, budget, and policy direction of the MDA.
 The Commissioner serves as a spokesperson for agriculture throughout the state and within the state’s executive branch.
-Every two years, the Commissioner and staff prepare the agency’s budget and present it to the state Legislature.
-Commissioner’s Office staff members coordinate the legislative, communications, legal, and policy activities of the department.
+The Commissioner’s Office coordinates the legislative, policy, legal, tribal, and communications activities of the department.

 Pesticide and Fertilizer Management

 The Pesticide and Fertilizer Management Division regulates the sale and use of pesticides and fertilizers in Minnesota.
 Activities include permitting and inspection of ag chemical facilities, licensing of facilities, licensing of applicators, oversight of agricultural chemical site remediation, voluntary cleanups, and waste pesticide collection.
 Additionally, division personnel respond to emergencies, conduct pesticide misuse investigations, monitor surface water and ground water for agricultural chemicals, and develop and promote best management practices.

 The Plant Protection Division is responsible for preventing, detecting and responding to invasive plants, pathogens and pests that threaten Minnesota's agricultural and natural systems.
 The division regulates agricultural processes including the labeling and sale of seed, purchase and storage of grain, hemp production, sale of nursery stock, and seed potato certification.
 The division also inspects, grades, and certifies agricultural commodities for sale as well as importation into domestic or international markets.
 These activities contribute to the mission of the agency by protecting agriculture and the environment from pest threats, ensuring truth in labeling, and verifying the quality of Minnesota products for sale or export.

 Rural Finance Authority